NelisW/my3D-Trium/README.md

 # Note

-This repository is not long actively maintained.
+This repository is no longer actively maintained.

 The contents of this repository is not an endorsement of the Trium printer.
 I keep it alive on request of some Trium owners.

+I stopped working on the Trium and I am considering buying another printer.

 My own experiences with the Trium is rather negative.
 - If you want to buy a good delta frame to serve as a basis for your own delta printer, it is probably a reasonable design (although I am convinced you can get a less expensive delta frame).